This post may contain affiliate links. Please read our disclosure policy.

 Curried Chili

-This Curried Chili is a fusion recipe that combines classic Texas Chili with the flavors of an Indian Curry.
-It’s got the perfect amount of spice, is bustling with flavor, and I really think you’ll just love it!
-Not to mention, SO EASY.
+This Curried Chili is a fusion recipe that combines classic Texas chili with the flavors of an Indian curry.
+It’s got the perfect amount of spice, is bursting with flavor, and is SO easy.

 Curried Chili